keeks-mtl/petiole/README.md

 ### Design Choices

-- The site is based around a love of plants.
 - The site itself needed to be easy to navigate, provide information users would find beneficial, and displays said information in a way that is visually appealing.
 - The overall design choice created a space that was malleable and gave space for a growing plant community.
 - The colour choices were centered around [colorspace](https://mycolor.space/) to find the complementary colour palette that worked well and felt connected to plants (and the colour green) and evoked a sense of harmony.